Drink Like a Founding Father: A Guide to Boston’s Most Historic Bars & Restaurants

 Over in Charlestown is another tavern that Paul Revere frequented.
 Built in 1780 this bar was named after one of the Sons of Liberty Dr. Joseph Warren and was even visited by George Washington a few times.
 In fact, Washington’s Funeral speech was given at the Warren Tavern.

-This particular joint is known for being America’s Oldest Continuously Operating tavern.
+This particular joint is known for being America’s Oldest Continuously Operating tavern and one of its most historic bars.
 Established in 1975 the original owner had just retired from being Boston’s town crier for the past fifty years- hence the name of the bar and logo.
-The Bell in Hand is a great option for a drink, but be warned- it tends to get crowded!
+The Bell in Hand is a great option for a drink, but be warned- of all the historic bars, this one is the most crowded!

 Right next to the Bell in Hand is an Oyster restaurant dedicated to keeping it’s colonial charm.
 This popular spot was erected in the 1740s and has a history built into its walls.
 In addition to having some revolutionary ties, it is known as one of the Kennedy’s favorite restaurants.
 They liked it so much they dedicated their favorite booth to them!